 High efficiency furnace venting uses two heat exchangers.
 (Conventional furnaces use only one.)
 They use a two-stage process.
 In the first stage, gas is burned to heat the first heat exchanger.
 After the first heat exchanger is heated, the second stage begins.
 In the second stage, the secondary heat exchanger extracts heat out of the hot exhaust gasses.
 This heat extraction process cools the exhaust gasses to the point that the water vapor in the exhaust gas condenses into water.
 Any resulting gas byproducts are cool enough to vent them outside through a PVC pipe.
 The condensed water is run to a floor drain.

-1. Change the air filters regularly.
 Change the furnace filters at least every three months.
 If you have pets, you should do it more frequently.
 A simple $1 fiberglass filter will protect the blower and blower motor.
 You can also buy special more expensive filters to filter out smaller particles.
-Be sure you check the owner’s manual for the manufacturer recommendations.
+Be sure you check the owner’s manual for the manufacturer's recommendations.
 The more powerful filters can put undue strain on your furnace by restricting airflow too much.
 Replace the return air filters.
 If you have a permanent-type filter, follow your manufacturer’s recommendations for cleaning it to remove dust and debris.

 Before you select a new furnace system, consider a high efficiency condensate furnace.
 Contact an experienced HVAC contractor for more information about high efficiency furnace venting as well as furnace installation, repair, or maintenance.